Bylaws

 2.03.
 Nonvoting Active Members.
 Persons or organizations eligible to become Nonvoting Active Members shall have any one of the following qualifications:

-2. Companies and industries, or representatives thereof, that produce products or provide services related to bronchology and/or interventional pulmonology may apply for membership (“Corporate Members”).
+3. Companies and industries, or representatives thereof, that produce products or provide services related to bronchology and/or interventional pulmonology may apply for membership ("Corporate Members").
 Each Corporate Member shall designate in writing to the Secretary a natural person to whom the corporation shall direct all correspondence which may be changed by delivering to the Secretary a writing (i) stating that the appointment of such representative is revoked and (ii) designating a new representative.
 The Corporate Membership Program will be administered according to policies and procedures determined by the Board of Directors.
 A Nonvoting Active Member shall not possess the right to vote or hold office but shall be permitted to serve on the committees of the Association.

 2.06.
-Non-Physician Affiliate Members.
+Non-Practitioner Affiliate Members.
 Any person who is interested in the mission of the Association and in supporting the Association is eligible for membership as a Non-Physician Affiliate Member, which persons include, but are not limited to, individuals from nonprofit organizations and individuals from businesses.
-Non-Physician Affiliate Members shall not be entitled to vote or hold office.
+Non-Practitioner Affiliate Members shall not be entitled to vote or hold office.
 They can serve on committees of the Association if requested by the Board of Directors.

 ARTICLE III